 To serve the vegan seitan steaks:

 - When you are ready to enjoy the vegan steaks, heat a frying pan, grill pan, or barbecue.
 When hot, fry or grill the steaks a couple of minutes on each side until grill marks form.
 Brush the steaks with leftover marinade while cooking to keep them juicy, and also right before serving.
 Serve however you desire.
 I like mine served with a potato and some greens.
 I also enjoy mine sliced and put on salad.
-So many possibilities!
+So many possibilities! * Learn my secret tricks to making perfect seitan in my free masterclass.
+Click here to learn more and register.

 Notes